 Research projects

-Here is a list of the funded research projects that I am involved in.
+Here is a list of some of the funded research projects that I am involved in.
 Some of these projects have positions available for PhD students and Postdoctoral Research Associates.
-I am always interested in recruiting excellent PhD students and I am always happy to discuss the possibility of developing bespoke projects with potential students.
-If you are interested in reading for a PhD under my supervision please Get in touch.
+I am always interested in recruiting excellent PhD students and Postdoctoral Research Associates through externally funded fellowship schemes and I am always happy to discuss the possibility of developing bespoke projects with potential students and fellows.
+If you are interested in reading for a PhD under my supervision, or working with me as research associate, please Get in touch.

 Multiscale multiphysics structured interfaces